anchor/fleet-magento-docs/docs/faq/media.md

 than MySQL), far too unreliable for production use and often unsuited for mounting on multiple servers simultaneously.

+### I want to store assets in S3, and have a plugin to allow Magento to make use of S3.
+You'll need to create an S3 bucket to use yourself, and configure Magento to make use of the bucket for asset storage.
+The particular steps to configure this will depend on how you have implemented S3 storage.

 ### Why are some images not appearing on my store?
 Make sure when you're using Fleet to upload/sync media directly from the admin node (`admin.{env}.{fleet-id}.f.nchr.io`) as opposed to through the application